dondon1993/weibo_tianchi_competition/README.md

 I kept all trained Bert LMs since even though some of them might not be good themselves, they could be beneficial for ensembling.
 According to my experiments, Bert LM w/ regression head architecture is not as good as using Bert LM to extract embeddings for texts and use them for downstream modelling.
 Therefore my two types of base models are:
 * Lgbm mdoels with features including predicitons from Bert LM w/ regression head + user behavior features & weibo duplicity features
 * Fully connected NN models with features including Bert embedding vectors + user behavior features & weibo duplicity features
 I have 8 lgbm models and 4 NN models.
 2 lgbm models and 1 NN model for each Bert LMs.
-Each lgbm model is trained with a different random seed to split train and validation data and different weights to samples (one equally important and the other one has a less weight for outliers).
-All NN models are trained with equally weighted samples.
+Each lgbm model is trained with a different random seed and different weights to samples (one equally important and the other one has a less weight for outliers).
+All NN models are trained with equal weights.

+Using oof results from 12 base models as features in addition to user behavior & weibo duplicity features, my second level models include a lgbm model and a NN model.
+And finally a simple blending of the second level lgbm and NN models with equal weights produce the final result.

 # Summary
+What works:
+* Feature engineering based on user behavior
+* Pretrain LM with training and testing texts
+* Different architectures to train LM
+* Model ensembling (stacking and blending)

+What doesn't work:
+* Weighted samples

-What I did not do:
+What more I could do:
-* Clean up url links in the text.
-There are three reasons why I should have done this.
+* Data cleaning.
+To be more specific, clean up url links in the text.
+There are three reasons.
 First, these url links usually do not carry much information so it is better to get rid of them.
 Second, they are very long, and in some sense they might affect the algorithm to calculate the similarity between two weibos.
 Third, when I generated corpus for LM pretraining, I got rid of these url links.
 But when I train Bert models with pretrained LM, I kept them.
 This conflict should be addressed.
+* Train LM with only latest weibo which exists for a long time and reflect its real value.
+* Better hyperparameter settings to train LMs.
+* More types of models (LMs and other task specific models)